Upgrade to Windows 10 for free right now

 To get the best Windows 10 experience and take advantage of features like passwordless sign-on through Windows Hello, you'll want to purchase a new Windows 10 PC (or one released after July 2015) with all the hardware upgrades.
 If you're a student or university faculty member, you may also be able to download Windows 10 for free (search for your school's software offerings here).

-For more, check out six simple security changes all Windows 10 users need to make, and Windows 10 Nov2019 Update: Everything you need to know.
+For more, check out Six security changes all Windows 10 users need to make and Windows 10 update: Everything you need to know.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.